 1. An AF sends a Time Sync Service Request indicating e.g.the target UE, group of UEs, or DNN and S-NSSAI, and the clock domain to the PCF via NEF to activate/deactivate/modify UE's time synchronization service.
+The activation or modification request may contain a temporal validity condition.